 The first digit is a version number.
 The next 32 digits are 128 bits of entropy in hex format – it’s the random seed used to generate the pattern.
 The last three digits are used as a checksum.

-The code on the seeds is a identifier, so you know for which revealer it was encrypted for.
+The code printed on the encrypted seeds is a identifier, to facilitate identification of which revealer it was encrypted for.
 The number is ‘versionnumber_checksum’, and exposes nothing of your entropy.

 Why two cards?